jgpws/mixin-styles-gb/readme.txt

 The theme offers four header styles including two with hero images.

+Version 1.1 includes nine new color Style Variations.

 == Changelog ==

-= 1.1 April 2023 =
+= 1.1 June 2023 =
-Introduced Style Variations to the theme; adjusted Navigation CSS to use the built in Submenu colors; cleaned up the styling in the Site Editor backend
+MAJOR UPDATE: Introduced Style Variations to the theme; adjusted Navigation CSS to use the built in Submenu colors; cleaned up the styling in the Site Editor backend; Introduced per block CSS loading; buttons now use generic gradient slugs; increased brightness for Cover blocks in the Hero patterns.

 = 1.0.17 April 9 2023 =
 CSS adjustments for Navigation when a Page List is used.